bigchaindb/bigchaindb-wallet/README.md

 creation user is provided with mnemonic phrase to record and store it in a safe please.

-Keystone can have multiple "wallets" the default wallet name is "default".
+Keystore can have multiple "wallets" the default wallet name is "default".
 CLI provides options to derive account and index.

 Derivation path has following format: m/44'/822'/account'/0'/address'.
 Where